Reflections Along the Road One Travels

 [click image to enlarge]Early mornings I would study those dark, narrow, timeless, cobblestone streets, cobblestone pavements where generations of humanity had walked.
 The buildings themselves were presences in subtle shades of rich browns which varied in value and texture.
 The facades of the ancient apartments which had witnessed so much life were etched by time.
 Cool blue and lavender shadows played on the streets giving way to glowing shafts of Mediterranean light.
 Shapes of brilliant blue Roman sky were carved by the tiled roofs.
 The blues were striking, juxtaposed against the ochers, umbers, and occasional touches of reds, pinks and oranges.
 Morning after morning we walked treading along as had so many many others down those timeless semi-darkened streets toward the pinks, toward the reds, toward the blues, toward the light.

 Buio, luce, buio, luce, darkness, light, darkness, light; luminous Mediterranean light casting its glow on still standing Etruscan arches and ancient roads in Rome, Perugia, and Tuscania has intrigued me since 2002.
 That year my husband and I began to journey yearly to Perugia to teach in the summer session at the Umbra Institute.
-Since 2003, I have led three pastel workshops out in the countryside near the ancient town of Tuscania an hour north of Rome.
-Memories and reflections of Roman and Etruscan arches along cobblestone roads filled with the mystery of countless other journeys spanning the centuries have inspired many of these recent pastels.
-In a world where we are constantly bombarded with images of violence I find myself searching in my art for peace and for images of meditative spaces.
+Since 2003, I have led three pastel workshops out in the countryside near the ancient town of Tuscania an hour north of Rome and in 2012 and 2014 in the hills around Fiesole.
+Memories and reflections of Roman and Etruscan arches along cobblestone roads filled with the mystery of countless other journeys spanning the centuries provided inspiration.
+Our journey in 2015 on the way to a conference on Classical Studies in Sestri Levante led us to San Terenzo in Liguria where we spent six months in 2016 and again in 2017.
+The ever-changing infinite sea and sky with its luminous light has inspired these most recent pastels.
+In a world where we are constantly bombarded with images of violence I find myself searching in my art for beauty, for peace, and for images of meditative spaces.